What is the Paleo Diet?

 How do I start on the Paleo diet plan?

 Here are some examples of paleo foods and paleo recipes you can try.
 There are even some paleo desserts that may sound a little odd, but they are real!
-For starters, in order to go on the Paleo diet plan, the Paleo meals one should consume must be Lean meats (preferably free range and grass fed), Seafood, Fresh Vegetables, Fresh Fruits, Healthy Fats, Nuts/Seeds.
+For starters, in order to go on the Paleo diet plan, the Paleo meals one should consume must be from quality protein sources including lean meats (preferably free range and grass fed), Seafood, Fresh Vegetables, Fresh Fruits, Healthy Fats, Nuts/Seeds.

 To summarize the above question: What is the Paleo Diet?
 You can eat whatever foods that were available to our cave-dwelling ancestors, hence the Paleo diet.
 The Paleo meals are rich in healthy fats and omega 3 fatty acids, all key ingredients for building a healthy body.